nicholaswmin/nicholaswmin/README.md

 > of primariy emphasizing *simplicity*, even more so than *program correctness*.
 > read more: [The New Jersey style/Worse is Better][njs]

-Instead of going through a process of installing `X`/`Y` framework on your system,
+Instead of installing `X`/`Y`  publishing framework on your system,
-it inverts the process by including the "framework" within the site it publishes.
+it inverts the process by embedding the "framework" in the site itself.

 - create a repo & drop `nix.rb` into it
 - run `nix.rb --init`